Discrete Laplace and transition operators over non-Archimedean ordered fields: Preliminaries

 Obviously, $\langle f,g\rangle_C=\langle f,g\rangle$ for any $f,g\in \mathfrak F$.

-These things are usually described in frameworks of symmetric and Hermitian quadratic forms (see e.g. \cite{Lang}), but we would like to bring here together several things and introduce an analogue of a pre-Hilbert space on finite OF-graphs.
+These things are usually described in frameworks of symmetric and Hermitian quadratic forms (see e.g. \cite{Lang}), but we would like to bring here together several things and introduce an analogue of a pre-Hilbert space on finite graphs over ordered fields.

 We define

 for any $f\in \mathfrak F_c$.